District attorney: Assistant district attorney

-The assistant district attorney (assistant DA, ADA), or state prosecutor or assistant state's attorney, is a law enforcement official who represents the state government on behalf of the district attorney in investigating and prosecuting individuals alleged to have committed a crime.
+The assistant district attorney (assistant DA, ADA), or deputy district attorney (DDA), or state prosecutor, or assistant state's attorney (ASA), is a law enforcement official who represents the state government on behalf of the district attorney in investigating and prosecuting individuals alleged to have committed a crime.
 In carrying out their duties to enforce state and local laws, ADA have the authority to investigate persons, issue subpoenas, file formal criminal charges, plea bargain with defendants, and grant immunity to witnesses and accused criminals.

-Administrative assistant district attorney (admin ADA), executive assistant district attorney (exec ADA), (Note: Not to be confused with an administrative assistant or executive assistant in the District Attorney's office (i.e. an office worker tasked with various menial duties)) chief assistant district attorney (chief ADA), or first assistant district attorney (First ADA) are some of the titles given to the senior ADA leadership working under the DA.
+Administrative assistant district attorney (admin ADA), executive assistant district attorney (exec ADA), (Note: Not to be confused with an administrative assistant or executive assistant in the District Attorney's office (i.e. an office worker tasked with various menial duties)) chief assistant district attorney (chief ADA), and first assistant district attorney (First ADA) are some of the titles given to the senior ADA leadership working under the DA.
 The chief ADA, Executive ADA, or first ADA, depending on the office, is generally considered the second-in-command, and usually reports directly to the DA.
 The exact roles and job assignments for each title vary with each individual office, but generally include management of the daily activities and supervision of specialized divisions within the office.
 Often, a senior ADA may oversee or prosecute some of the larger crimes within the jurisdiction.
 In some offices, the Exec ADA has the responsibility of hiring lawyers and support staff, as well as supervising press-releases and overseeing the work of the office.

 The salary of an ADA will be lower than the elected DA.
 The non-monetary benefits of the job induce many to work as an ADA; these include the opportunity to amass trial experience, perform a public service, and network professionally.
 Upon leaving employment as an ADA, persons seek employment as a judge, in private law firms, or as U.S. Attorneys.